shotstack/json-examples/readme.md

 ### Status Check

-Video redenring takes time, usually several seconds per second of video, so a 30 second video might take 30 seconds to one minute to complete.
+Video rendering takes time, usually several seconds per second of video, so a 30 second video might take 30 seconds to one minute to complete.

 To check the status of  render task: